hirseboy/DWD-Weather-Data-Converter/README.md

 # Build-status

-Current version is working with Qt v.
+Current version is beeing built with Qt v.
 5.15.5 in linux and in windows v.
 5.15.12

 | Test | Result|
 |-----|-----|